 Prosper Works Especially Well for Credit Card Debt

-One of the most popular purposes for Prosper personal loans is to pay off credit card debt.
+One of the most popular purposes for Prosper’s personal loans is to pay off credit card debt.
 The most obvious advantage is debt consolidation – consolidating several credit card lines in a single loan with one monthly payment.

 Here’s why that loan purpose is so popular:

-Saving on interest.
-Since Prosper personal loans are installment debts, you are also converting revolving loans with variable interest rates – that can go as high as 29.99% under certain circumstances – into fixed rate debt where the rate will never increase.
+Since Prosper personal loans are installment debts, you are also converting revolving loans with variable interest rates – that can go as high as 29.99% under certain circumstances – into fixed-rate debt where the rate will never increase.

 There’s a reason why credit card debt is set up to be revolving; it’s a revolving door of debt that is very difficult to get out of.
 That’s because even while you are making efforts to pay off your credit cards, it’s likely that you are re-using credit lines again and again anytime you have a need for extra cash.

 The credit score surge.
 There is a secondary benefit to consolidating credit card debt through a debt consolidation installment loan.
 Many borrowers experience an increase in their credit scores shortly after doing the consolidation.

 This has to do with the credit utilization ratio that the major credit bureaus use.
-It is heavily based on credit cards, and it is calculated by dividing the amount of credit card debt owned by your total credit card available balances.
+It is heavily based on credit cards, and it is calculated by dividing the amount of credit card debt owed by your total credit card available balances.

-So for example if you have total credit lines available of $40,000 on five credit cards, and you owe combined balances of $30,000, your credit utilization ratio is 75% ($30,000 divided by $40,000).
+So, for example, if you have total credit lines available of $40,000 on five credit cards, and you owe combined balances of $30,000, your credit utilization ratio is 75% ($30,000 divided by $40,000).

 FICO scoring models like a credit utilization ratio of not more than 30%.
 If you have one that is 75%, it can have a significant negative impact on your credit score.